 Support may also be required for the pupil who harmed.
 We will seek to understand why the pupil acted in this way and consider what support may be required to help the pupil and/or change behaviours.
 Once those needs have been met, the consequences for the harm caused or intended will be addressed.

-Online safety
+Online safety and filtering and monitoring

-As schools increasingly work online, it is essential that children are safeguarded from potentially harmful and inappropriate material.
-The use of technology has become a significant component of many safeguarding issues, such as child sexual exploitation, radicalisation and sexual predation.
+The use of technology has become a significant component of many safeguarding issues such as child sexual exploitation, radicalisation and sexual predation and technology often provides the platform that facilitates such harm.